 Music, stories, and this and that

 Where the romance of train hopping, the coziness of a Yellowknife shack and the crackle of an old country record on the stereo meet you have the makings of a Ryan McCord show — many thanks to Janna Graham for that eloquent bio intro.
-Here on my website, you’ll mostly find stuff that’s relevant to my music (although no EPK at the moment; that’s something I’m working on.
-In the meantime feel free to reach out via the info on the contact page).
+This website is mostly focused on my music.
 I do like to post about other stuff that I’ve been working on too, though.
-You can also take a look at the ‘categories’ tab over on the lower right, and see if there’s anything that interests you.
-Or try out the search function if there’s something you’re looking for.
+You can take a look at the ‘categories’ tab over on the lower right, and see if there’s anything that interests you.
+Or try out the search function if there’s something specific that you’re looking for.
+If you want to get in touch, feel free to reach out via the info on the contact page.

 Posted in Uncategorized | Leave a comment